 - Double-dog Leash – View the Sporn Double Dog Leash on Amazon

 - Nylon Gel Handle Leash – View the WIGZI Nylon Standard Gel Leash on Amazon

 This 3-minute video from PetCo walks you through some additional tips on how to pick out the right type for your pup (no pun intended).

 Whether you opt for a simple set-up or one that’s more involved, the main thing is that you choose a collar and leash combo, period.
 It will not only make it easy for you to control your pup in group situations, but it’s also an effective training tool to teach your pup that they don’t always have to lead.
 Sometimes, it’s nice to just follow.
-It can also save your dog from running away or worse, being hit by a car as some 1.2 million dogs are every year (according to The Pet’s Tech).
-So better safe than sorry that your best friend is buckled up safely and securely.

 The information contained in this article and website is not intended nor implied to be a substitute for professional safety advice; it is provided for educational purposes only.